 Baitcasting

 Baitcasting reels sit on the top of the rod blank instead of the bottom.
 They have a closed spool with a portion of exposed line.
-The number one reason why we don’t recommend these reels for beginners is because they’re known for backlash which is when your line gets tangled up in the reel.
+The number one reason why I don’t recommend these reels for beginners is because they’re known for backlash which is when your line gets tangled up in the reel.

 This can really cut into your fishing time and make for a miserable experience.